A wire stripper boosts productivity for professional electricians, budding apprentices, and DIYers.

 The only real shortcoming of this tool is that it doesn’t include crimpers, which are often needed for automotive and computer work.

-The modestly priced VISE-GRIP Wire Stripper and Cutter from IRWIN includes handy features such as hardened cutting teeth and electrical screw shears.
+The modestly priced VISE-GRIP Wire Stripping Tool from IRWIN includes handy features such as hardened cutting teeth and electrical screw shears.
 Of course, this plier-style stripper also handles the basics.
-Use it to cut and strip wires in the 10- to 22-gauge range and crimp cable-ends.
+Use it to cut and strip wires in the 10- to 22-gauge range and crimp cable ends.

 The KNIPEX Tools Automatic Wire Stripper is ideal for use on computers, electrical box retrofits, and other jobs in tight spaces.
 A squeeze on the grip makes accurate strips on wires from 10- to 24-gauge.
 Even better, the tool automatically adjusts to the wire, drops the blade, and removes the jacket, with just a squeeze of the handle.